-- Look at sport through an academic lens: explore the current social, legal, ethical and public health issues
+Examine the worlds of sport and businesss through an academic lens as you study sport's current social, legal, ethical and public health issues.

 If you are motivated by the idea of working in the sports industry, one of the most versatile and exciting sectors in the world, then our BA Sports Management is an excellent degree choice for you.